strvcom/ds-academy/README.md

   form of a [handbook](https://strvcom.github.io/ds-academy/intro.html)
 - Follow the [Setup](#setup) to be able to create an environment for code execution

+> ⚠️ There might be some formatting issues when running notebooks.
+We use a special Markdown
+> to generate the handbook.

 ### Setup

 The code was tested with [conda](https://docs.conda.io/en/latest/) running on Mackbook M1 (ARM-based CPU).
 It is